Caitlyn Bairstow

 Caitlyn Bairstow is a Canadian voice actress in Vancouver, British Columbia.

 She is known for her voice roles of Suna in Mega Man: Fully Charged, Glitch in Spy Kids: Mission Critical, Lucky in Super Lucky's Tale and Blue Bobbin in My Little Pony: Friendship is Magic.

+Personal life

+Bairstow has been dating Ian Hanlin since 2017.
+They first met while recording Nexo Knights.
+They live together and own a dog named Nester.